schuylermartin45/seegol/src/README.md

 SeeSH is aware of all programs "installed" on the system and comes with a few built-in commands.
 To install a program, a user program must follow the convention and structure laid out in the `program.h` file.
-Look at `hellow.*` for an example on how to write and integrate a program into SeeSH.
+Look at `hellow.*` and `seesh.c` for an example on how to write and integrate a program into SeeSH.
+As of now, a program is manually "installed" by including the program's header file in `seesh.c`, adding that program's init function to the program list of function pointers, and incrementing the `PROG_COUNT` macro that tracks the number of programs installed.